-Top mobile esports titles to look out for in 2019
+Mobile esports games 2019: Top titles to look out for this year

 2019 looks to be a great year for mobile gaming with many exciting adventure, racing and battle royale titles in the pipeline.
-Whilst upcoming potential mobile hits like Stardew Valley, Hamsterdam and Bad North look like they will be a great option for casual gamers, there remains the question of which of 2019’s mobile games will break through into the esports realm?
+Whilst upcoming potential mobile hits like Stardew Valley, Hamsterdam and Bad North look like they will be a great option for casual gamers, there remains the question of which mobile esports games 2019 will break through into the esports realm?

 2018 was an excellent year for mobile competitive gaming.
 Although much of the attention still went on PC and console based esports like League of Legends, Counter Strike Global Offensive and Dota 2, a new wave of mobile esports tournaments like the Clash Royale League World Finals showed that competitive gaming can work well on a small screen.